joeltok/websocket-response-tester/Readme.md

 - The need for custom code to hook up messages to the respective clients at the start, then remove them after the third-party trigger has done its work.
 - The need for waiting time while polls take time to happen.

-A more elegant way to approach the problem is via the use of delayed promises.
+A more elegant way to approach the problem is via the use of **delayed promises**.

 ## Installation